Jaseibert/Data-Science-Software-Engineering-Portfolio/README.md

 # Data Science & Software Engineering Portfolio
 Portfolio of data science, econometric, and python package building projects completed for academic and self-learning purposes.
-Each of the notebooks will take you to an Jupyter nbviewer, and the proceeding link will take you to the Github Repository directly.
+Each of the notebooks will take you to an Jupyter NBViewer, and the proceeding link will take you to the Github Repository directly.

 ## Contents